Distributed Representations of Signed Networks: Experiments

 \subsubsection{Experimental Setup:}

 We compare our algorithm against both the state-of-the-art method proposed for signed and unsigned network embedding.
-The description of the methods are below: \begin{itemize}[leftmargin=0cm,itemindent=0.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,nosep] \item node2vec~\cite{node2vec}: This method, not specific to signed networks, computes embeddings by optimizing the neighborhood structure using informed random walks. \item SNE~\cite{sne}: This method computes the embedding using a log bilinear model; however it does not exploit any specific theory of signed networks. \item SiNE~\cite{sine}: This method uses a multi-layer neural network to learn the embedding by optimizing an objective function satisfying structural balance theory. \sine{} only concentrates on the immediate neighborhood of vertices rather than on the global balance structure. \item \seine{}-NS: This method is similar to our proposed method \seine{} except it uses conventional negative sampling instead of targeted node sampling. \item \seine{}: This is our proposed \seine{} method which uses random walks to construct a cache of positive and negative examples for targeted node sampling. \end{itemize} We skip hand crafted feature generation method for link prediction like \cite{posneg} because they can not be applied in node label prediction and already shows inferior performance compared to \sine{}.
-For node2vec the weight of negative edges are treated zero since node2vec can not handle negative edges.
+The description of the methods are below: \begin{itemize}[leftmargin=0cm,itemindent=0.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,nosep] \item node2vec~\cite{node2vec}: This method, not specific to signed networks, computes embeddings by optimizing the neighborhood structure using informed random walks. \item SNE~\cite{sne}: This method computes the embedding using a log bilinear model; however it does not exploit any specific theory of signed networks. \item SiNE~\cite{sine}: This method uses a multi-layer neural network to learn the embedding by optimizing an objective function satisfying structural balance theory. \sine{} only concentrates on the immediate neighborhood of vertices rather than on the global balance structure. \item \seine{}-NS: This method is similar to our proposed method \seine{} except it uses conventional negative sampling instead of our proposed targeted node sampling. \item \seine{}: This is our proposed \seine{} method which uses random walks to construct a cache of positive and negative examples for targeted node sampling. \end{itemize} We skip hand crafted feature generation method for link prediction like \cite{posneg} because they can not be applied in node label prediction and already shows inferior performance compared to SiNE.

+In the discussion below, we focus on five real world signed network datasets (see Table \ref{tab:stat}).
+Out of these five, two datasets are from social network platforms---Epinions and Slashdot---courtesy the Stanford Network Analysis Project (SNAP).
+The details on how the signed edges are defined are available at the project website~\footnote{http://snap.stanford.edu/}.
+The third dataset is a voting records of Wikipedia adminship election (Wiki), also from SNAP.
+The fourth dataset we study is an adjective network (ADJNet) constructed from the synonyms and antonyms collected from Wordnet database.
+Label information about whether the adjective is positive or negative comes from SentiWordNet~\footnote{http://sentiwordnet.isti.cnr.it/}.
+The last dataset is a citation network we constructed from written case opinions of the Supreme Court of the United States (SCOTUS).
+We expand the notion of SCOTUS citation network~\cite{scotus} into a signed network.